Use Profit and Loss To Qualify For A Mortgage

 The P&L or income statement, like the cash flow statement, shows changes in accounts over a set period of time.
 The balance sheet, on the other hand, is a snapshot, showing what the company owns and owes at a single moment.
 It is important to compare the income statement with the cash flow statement since, under the accrual method of accounting, a company can log revenues and expenses before cash changes hands.

-- P&L Only Florida Mortgage Lenders: Use Your licensed Tax preparer to provide a profit and loss statement for mortgage income verification.
+- P&L Only Florida Mortgage: Use Your licensed Tax preparer to provide a profit and loss statement for mortgage income verification.

 - The profit and loss (P&L) statement is a financial statement that summarizes the revenues, costs, and expenses incurred during a specified period.